awsdocs/aws-systems-manager-user-guide/doc_source/change-requests-review-aggregate-command-line.md

    **Multiple accounts and a specific Region**

-   This command returns a count of all change requests for the AWS accounts specified in the resource data sync\.
+   This command returns a count of all change requests for the Amazon Web Services accounts specified in the resource data sync\.
 However, it only returns data from the Region specified in the command\.

 ------
 #### [ Linux & macOS ]